-Table 8.1.6: High value agriculture clearing and irrigated high value agriculture clearing

-High value and irrigated high value agriculture clearing

-PO1 Clearing is only for high value agriculture clearing or irrigated high value agriculture clearing where:

-- (1) the land is suitable for agriculture having regard to topography, climate and soil attributes - (2) there is no alternative site on the land for the clearing - (3) a business plan, for activities related to the clearing, demonstrates the viability of the activities - (4) where a regulation prescribes restrictions relevant to the clearing, these restrictions are complied with - (5) if for irrigated high value agriculture clearing, demonstrate that the owner of the land is an eligible owner who has, or may have, access to enough water for establishing, cultivating and harvesting the crops to which the clearing relates.

-Editor's note: Section 22DAB(3) provides for a regulation to prescribe restrictions for certain matters related to high value agriculture clearing or irrigated high value agriculture clearing.
+Performance outcomes Acceptable outcomes High value and irrigated high value agriculture clearing PO1 Clearing is only for high value and clearing or irrigated high value agris clearing where: the land is suitable for agricult regard to topography, climate attributes culture1999 is satisfied the clearing meets the requirements of the Vegetation Management Act 1999, section 22A, for high value agriculture clearing or irrigated high value agriculture clearing, as evidenced through written (2) there is no alternative site on tthe clearing (3) a business plan, for activities in clearing, demonstrates the via activities (4) where a regulation prescribes relevant to the clearing, these are complied with (5) if for irrigated high value agric clearing, demonstrate that the land is an eligible owner who h have, access to enough water establishing, cultivating and h crops to which the clearing rel Editor's note: Section 22DAB(3) provide regulation to prescribe restrictions for or related to high value agriculture clearing. owner of the has, or may for arvesting the ates. s for a tertain matters Wetlands PO2 Maintain the current extent of associated with any natural wetlan (1) water quality by filtering sedin nutrients and other pollutants (2) aquatic habitat (3) terrestrial habitat. wetland . nents, OR AO2.2 Clearing only occurs within 100 metres of any natural wetland where: (1) the widths stipulated by Table 1 are not exceeded (2) the clearing does not occur within 50 metres of the natural wetland.
+OR AO2.3 Where it can be demonstrated that clearing cannot be avoided, and the extent of clearing has been minimised, an environmental offset is provided for the clearing of vegetation associated with a natural wetland.

-AO1.1 The chief executive administering the Vegetation Management Act\1999 is satisfied the clearing meets the requirements of the Vegetation Management Act 1999, section 22A, for high value agriculture clearing or irrigated high value agriculture clearing, as evidenced through written confirmation from the chief executive.

-ΛE

-A01.2 Demonstrate that the clearing is for high value agriculture clearing or irrigated high value agriculture clearing.

-Editor's note: This can be demonstrated through preparing a development plan in accordance with the Guidelines for determining high value and irrigated high value agriculture, Department of Natural Resources and Mines, 2013.

-Wetlands

-PO2 Maintain the current extent of vegetation associated with any natural wetland to protect:

-- (1) water quality by filtering sediments, nutrients and other pollutants

-- (2) aquatic habitat

-- (3) terrestrial habitat.

-AO2.1 Clearing does not occur in, or within 100 metres of, any natural wetland.

-A02.2 Clearing only occurs within 100 metres of any natural wetland where:

-- (1) the widths stipulated by Table 1 are not exceeded - (2) the clearing does not occur within 50 metres of the natural wetland.
-OR

-A02.3 Where it can be demonstrated that clearing cannot be avoided, and the extent of clearing has been minimised, an environmental offset is provided for the clearing of vegetation associated with a natural wetland.

 Editor's note: Refer to Appendix A: Policy for vegetation management offsets of the code for guidance regarding the provision of an environmental offset.

-Watercourses

-PO3 Maintain the current extent of vegetation associated with any watercourse to protect:

-- (1) bank stability by protecting against bank erosion - (2) water quality by filtering sediments, nutrients and other pollutants - (3) aquatic habitat - (4) terrestrial habitat.

-- (1) in any watercourse - (2) within the relevant distance stipulated in Table 2 of the defining bank of any watercourse.

-AO3.2 Clearing only occurs within any watercourse or within the relevant distance stipulated by Table 2 of the defining bank of any watercourse where:

-- (1) the widths stipulated by Table 1 is not exceeded - (2) the clearing does not occur within 5 metres of the defining bank.

-AO3.3 Where it can be demonstrated that clearing cannot be avoided, and the extent of clearing has been minimised, an environmental offset is
+Watercourses PO3 Maintain the current extent of associated with any watercourse to (1) bank stability by protecting ag erosion (2) water quality by filtering sedin nutrients and other pollutants (3) aquatic habitat (4) terrestrial habitat. protect:(1) in any watercourseainst bank(2) within the relevant distance stipulated in Table 2 of the defining bank of any watercourse.
+OR AO3.3 Where it can be demonstrated that clearing cannot be avoided, and the extent of clearing has been minimised, an environmental offset is